YCSU/Udacity_SDC_P4_Advanced_Lane_Finding/README.md

 ![][image4]

 ### Fitting the lane lines
-To fit the lane lines in the binarized and warped image, we apply the sliding-window method descirbed in the course with a few twists to make it more robust(find_pixel_pos(), line 179-275 in utils.py).
+To fit the lane lines in the binarized and warped image, we apply the sliding-window method descirbed in the course with a few twists to make it more robust (find_pixel_pos(), line 179-275 in utils.py).

 First, we take the histogram of the one-third lower part of the image, and identify the peaks in the histogram as the starting point to search for the pixels for the lane lines (line 190-216 in utils.py).
 We search the pixels by dividing the lower two-third of the image along the y-direction into 8 boxes.
-The upper part of the waped image usually contains more noise and that is why we ignore them here.
+The upper part of the warped image usually contains more noise and that is why we ignore them here.

 Using the starting point as the center of the box, we caulate the meidan of the (x, y) coordinates of the pixels within the box to determine the first box at the bottom, and pile up the box to find all the pixels we need (line 219-263 in utils.py).
 After locating each sliding box, we calculate the offset of the x coordinates of the points within the box and add them to the meidan of the x coordinates of the points within the box as the new center for the next box (line 249-263 in utils.py).